Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Experiment

-\textbf{Analysis on HybridTracker.} We evaluate the VPQ performance of different variants of our methods.
-From Table \ref{tab:cityvps_vpq val and test} and Table \ref{tab:viper_vpq}, we observe that the proposed instance tracker is slightly worse than VPSNet-FuseTrack \cite{kim2020vps}.
+We evaluate the VPQ performance of different variants of our methods.
+From Tab.~\ref{tab:cityvps_vpq val and test} and Tab.~\ref{tab:viper_vpq}, the proposed instance tracker is slightly worse than VPSNet-FuseTrack~\cite{kim2020vps}.
+To be fair to the existing method, VPSNet, our instance tracker is not specifically optimized and can run faster with fewer parameters to get comparable results.
 While the pixel tracker model greatly outperforms instance-tracker methods.
-The HybridTracker achieves the best results.
-Fig. \ref{fig:comparison ablation study hybridtracker temporal constraints} shows the qualitative ablation study results of our methods on Cityscapes-VPS.
-The qualitative results on the VIPER dataset can be found in the supp. materials.
+The HybridTracker achieves the best results owing to the fusion module.
+Fig.~\ref{fig:comparison ablation study hybridtracker temporal constraints} shows the qualitative results of our methods on Cityscapes-VPS.
+The qualitative results on the VIPER dataset shown in Fig.~\ref{fig:ablation study of Different Trackers viper} demonstrate that HybridTracker is expert in settling small objects with large motion (\whiteding{1} and \whiteding{2}).
+In addition, the temporal consistency constraints help track small and large objects with occlusion and inter-frame jump due to deformation (\whiteding{3}).